tmtanzeel/angular-twitter/README.md

 # angular-twitter

-## This project is a simple demo od using twitter aPI with angular.
-Reads tweets only.
+## This project is a simple demo of using twitter API with Angular.
+Reads tweets only and no posts and retweets.